-For end of lease dilapidations disputes, the Dilapidations Protocol encourages the parties to first use mediation as the preferred form of Alternative Dispute Resolution (ADR).
+For end of lease dilapidation disputes, the Dilapidations Protocol encourages the parties to first use mediation as the preferred form of Alternative Dispute Resolution (ADR).

 Mediation is not an adversarial process, nor is there any ‘judgement’ or ‘award’.
 Most mediations last a single day and are arranged quickly (within a month), with each side paying one half of the mediator’s fee and the fees of any professionals on their own side they wish to have present.

-Consider the mediation of dilapidations disputes to be ‘assisted negotiations’.
+Consider the mediation of these disputes to be ‘assisted negotiations’.
 The mediator is there to assist in resolving a dilapidations dispute.

 A skilled mediator (commonly a barrister) works with the parties both together and in separate sessions.
 They will assist them in finding a negotiated settlement to their commercial tenancy agreement that they can both live with, in preference to the risk, delay and potentially crippling costs of trial.

 In particular, it should be noted that in mediations:

 We have an Accredited Mediator as well as significant experience of representing parties in dilapidation disputes mediations.